Note: It is expected that each course will be offered at least once during 2016–17 or 2017–18.

 Deified, demonized, or mythologized, Pablo Picasso remained indisputably the consummate artist of the 20th century.
 As a painter, sculptor, printmaker, ceramicist, and set designer, Picasso absorbed techniques and traditions culled from various Western and non-Western art sources.
 Students study his numerous styles, from his early academic exercises through the Blue Period, Rose Period, African Period, Cubism, and Surrealism, and his influence on other artists.

 The first distinctly American modern movement in art, Abstract Expressionism, burst onto the international scene around 1950.
 American artists then pioneered the major movements of Pop art, photorealism, earth art, and minimalism, while simultaneously participating in the more international developments: happenings, environments, conceptualism, neo-expressionism, and new figuration.
 Students explore the multiple directions in American and European art from 1945 to the present.

-AAR 3193 Refer to ARH 3193 in Art History Undergraduate Courses (School of Humanities) for description.
-There is no prerequisite for ARH 3193.
+ARH 3193 Refer to Art History Undergraduate Courses (School of Humanities) for description.

 The simultaneous development of various painters associated with Impressionism (e.g., Monet, Renoir, Morisot, Pissarro, Manet, Degas, Cassatt) is presented.
 This radical new art movement is traced from the first Impressionist exhibition of 1874 to the last exhibition of 1886 and the appearance of the post-Impressionists.
 Students explore the shared relationships of the Impressionist artists.